thistleknot/paper2code_structured/README.md

 --seed                # Deterministic generation seed (default: 42)

 # Workflow Control
---resume_from_analysis  # Skip planning if data exists
+--resume_from_analysis  # Skip planning and resume from analysis phase if data exists --resume_from_coding    # Skip to coding phase and resume from existing generated files
+--force_regenerate      # Force regeneration of all files (ignore existing generated files)
 ```

+**Resume Logic:**
+- **Auto-detection**: System detects completed phases and resumes automatically
+- **Phase-level resume**: Skip planning/analysis phases if already completed
+- **File-level resume**: Completed files are detected and skipped during code generation
+- **Ctrl-C safe**: Interrupt at any point and resume exactly where you left off

 ### Model Recommendations